hiero-ledger/hiero-sdk-tck/test-specifications/token-service/tokenPauseTransaction.md

 |----------------|--------|------------------------------------------------------------------------------------|
 | status         | string | The status of the submitted `TokenPauseTransaction` (from a `TransactionReceipt`). |

+### Additional Notes

+The tests contained in this specification will assume that a valid token has already been created. <CREATED_TOKEN_ID> will denote the ID of the token, <CREATED_TOKEN_PAUSE_KEY> will denote the pause key of the token as a DER-encoded hex string, and <CREATED_TOKEN_ADMIN_KEY> will denote the admin key of the token as a DER-encoded hex string.

 ## Property Tests

 ### **Token ID:**